-“I’m right here, sir,” replied Major Kilgore in a voice that sounded like sandpaper scraping a piece of oak.
+“I’m right here, sir,” replied Major Kilgore in a voice that sounded like sandpaper scraping a rusty pipe.

 “Stay close to me, Krusty,” the president ordered.

-Kilgore nodded, his gentle gaze set within his leathery, hardened face never left the president.
+Kilgore nodded, his gentle gaze, set within his leathery, hardened face, never wandered from the president.

 “We’ll make sure he is always nearby,” Buckminster advised.
 “Perhaps we should clear the room and…”

 The president started pawing at his intravenous lines and monitor cables.